If you've been following me on Instagram you probably noticed that we had a mini baby-moon in Rome earlier this month.

 Fill a large bowl with water, squeeze the lemons into it and place the lemons halves in the bowl (this will be used in order to maintain the artichokes' color).

 Clean the artichokes down to the heart - first, cut the top of the artichoke off.
 Continue by pulling off the leaves, until you reach the fine yellow-purple leaves in the center.
-Using a small knife or a sharp vegetable peeler, trim away any remaining tough outer leaves and the fibrous outer layer around the stem.
+Using a small knife or a sharp vegetable peeler, trim away any remaining tough outer leaves and the fibrous outer layer around the stem (important in order to avoid bitterness).
 Chop off the bottom part of the stem.
 Using a teaspoon or a cookie scoop, take out the hairy part in the center of the artichoke's heart.

 Transfer the cleaned artichokes to the bowl of lemon water as you work.

 Mix the artichoke with the herbs and make sure you really rub it into the heart.

 Add the olive oil and water to a pot.
 Arrange the artichokes in the pot and season with salt and pepper.
 If you have any remaining herbs, chopped or whole, add them to the pot as well.

 Bring to a boil over medium heat, cover the pot and reduce to a soft simmer.
 Cook for 20 minutes, until tender.

 Remove the artichokes into a serving plate with some cooking liquid.
 Drizzle with olive oil and season with salt and pepper.